takujiusui/takujiusui.github.io/research.md

 In a recent working group, we also assessed the deterministic and stochastic outcomes of these eco-evolutionary dynamics on range expansion, and proposed a framework for understanding how these feedbacks might modulate both the mean and predictability of range expansions ([Miller et al. 2020 Ecology](https://esajournals.onlinelibrary.wiley.com/doi/abs/10.1002/ecy.3139))

 ![system](images/dw-collage.jpg)
 <div style="text-align: right"><p style="font-size:10pt;color:DimGrey">Experimental evolution of duckweed communities in the lab and greenhouse.
-Right-most photo shows a local sampling site in Vancouver, BC, Canada</p></div>
+Right photo shows a local sampling site in Vancouver, BC</p></div>

 ### Competition and evolutionary rescue at the range-edge
 Climate induced shifts in species distributions are altering the strength of biotic